PeppyDays/learn-rust-with-tests/src/rust_fundamentals/iteration.md

 }
 ```

-Isn't it nice to know you already know enough Rust to write tests for some basic problems?
-This means you can now play with the production code as much as you like and know it's behaving as you'd hope.
+Isn't it satisfying to know you already understand enough Rust to write tests for basic problems?
+This means you can experiment with production code confidently, knowing it behaves as expected.

-Then, run the test again and see it fail with the reasonable message.
+Run the test again to see it fail with a meaningful message:

 ```bash
 thread 'specs_for_repeat::sut_repeats_given_argument_10_times' panicked at src/lib.rs:19:9: